 Now this may seem like a fairly simple exercise, but it absolutely will help.
 Not only will you be able to make sure you have remembered everything, you’ll also be able to plan quantities based on the length of your trip.
 The general rule of thumb is three tops to every one pair of bottoms.

-You will also only take what you need, rather that piling handfuls of underwear into the suitcase that seems to imply you are going to require three underwear changes a day.
+You will also only take what you need, rather that piling handfuls of underwear into the backpack with wheels that seems to imply you are going to require three underwear changes a day.
 If you really want to go one step further split the list into categories such as toiletries, clothing, electricals, beach wear, paperwork.
 It feels good to be organised, you’ll gain some peace of mind.

 If you have only packed three t-shirts for a three day trip, the last thing you want to do is pull out your final t-shirt to find it covered in mud, or soaked through from rain or the victim of a shower gel explosion.